Greek Salad Wraps

 Roll up wraps and secure with bamboo skewers or long heavy-duty toothpicks.

-I highly recommend making these with fajita size tortillas instead as the tortillas will be thicker and not tear so easily.
+I highly recommend making these with fajita size tortillas instead.
+The tortillas will be thicker and not tear so easily.
 These spinach wraps were quite fragile.

 If you like Greek Salad you will enjoy these wraps.